Panoche Pass

 Panoche Pass is a mountain pass within the Diablo Range in San Benito County, California connecting the southern extremity of the Santa Clara Valley in the west to the Panoche Valley and San Joaquin Valley in the east.
 The name Panoche Pass is used for the United States Geological Survey quadrangle map for the local area.
 County Route J1, also known as the Panoche Road, traverses the pass.

-Curiously, the elevation of 2250 ft posted on the official highway sign is at least 130 ft higher than that indicated on the official USGS topographic map of the area.
+The elevation of 2250 ft posted on the official highway sign is at least 130 ft higher than that indicated on the official USGS topographic map of the area.

 Natural history

 The headwaters of Panoche Creek are located at Panoche Pass.

 The locale has numerous flora and fauna species.
 There are also a number of wildflower species including the iconic yellow mariposa lily, Calochortus luteus, which has been specifically noted in the Panoche Pass.